Many users reported HP printer issues post Windows 10 upgrade. The printer stops working, encounters an error or behaves in an unexpected manner.

 3. You have a new page opened in the Control Panel window.

-4. Check whether your active printer has a green color tick.
+4. Check whether your current printer has a green color tick.
 If it doesn’t have, right click it and select Set as default.

 Use HP Print & Scan Doctor

-A free tool from HP can identity and diagnose various printing issues.
-Visit the HP Print & Scan Doctor official download page to get it and check for possible issues.
+A free tool from HP can identify and diagnose various printing issues.
+Visit the HP Print & Scan Doctor official download page to get it and check for possible problems.

 1. Download, install and launch HP Print & Scan Doctor.

 4. It’ll show you actionable results.
-Passed tests will be shown with a green color tick.
+Passed tests will be indicated with a green color tick.
 Click Test Printer to test it or click Skip button.

-5. If you see a red critical icon read instructions and fix the issue accordingly.
+5. Do you see a critical red icon?
+Read the instructions and fix the issue accordingly.

 6. To diagnose Firewall conflicts, click the Network menu, and select Troubleshoot Firewalls option.